semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 :::warning

-Due to the introduction of [Docker Hub rate limits](./optimization/docker#dockerhub), Semaphore automatically redirects any image pulls from the semaphoreci Docker Hub repository to the [Semaphore Container Registry](./optimization/container-registry).
+Due to the introduction of [Docker Hub rate limits](./optimization/docker#dockerhub), Semaphore automatically redirects image pulls from the Docker Hub repository to the [Semaphore Container Registry](./optimization/container-registry).

 :::